 Starting over.
 So I never grew up.
 I kept starting over, kept reinventing myself.
 I got to be a successful bureaucrat in Florida, excellent pay and great future prospects, and I chucked all that and moved to Boulder to study holistic healing.
 The holistic healing turned out to be a cult forming around a charismatic leader, so after giving it a really good shot, 12 years, I said fuck it, this is not for me and jumped ship.
 Then I went on a big road trip, checking out places to live.
 I never considered what to do for a living.
 I just looked for places that seemed conducive to making progress with love.
 I picked Seattle and reinvented myself as a partner dancer and dance DJ.
 In Seattle I got married, a serious mistake on my part but one I very much needed to make and find my way out of.
 Now almost thirty years after my arrival I've reinvented myself here as someone who lives alone.
 After living in shared housing of some kind since 1979.
 I'm already looking forward to whatever's next, and I'm open to all possibilities.

 Writing as a hired gun.
 Here in Seattle I wanted to try something other than writing as a hired gun.
 That had been my career path since 1973, right out of school.
 I did other kinds of work in Boulder, most notably at The Fez, but I was still writing for TH as an unhired gun.
 Ever since I graduated I found myself getting drawn back to writing for other people.
 It was easy for me, and good money, so I kept going back to it.
-I now see writing for other people was a mistake, but it was an inevitable mistake.
+Now I can see that going back to it was a mistake, but it was an inevitable mistake.
 Like marriage, it was a mistake I needed to make.